dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 initialized in a constructor via an initializing formal or an initializer list entry, unless the variable or field is marked with the `late` modifier.

-It is an error if a potentialy non-nullable local variable which has no initializer expression and is not marked `late` is used before it is definitely assigned (see Definite Assignment below).
+It is an error if a potentially non-nullable local variable which has no initializer expression and is not marked `late` is used before it is definitely assigned (see Definite Assignment below).